yangjl/Demo/README.md

 `git clone https://github.com/yangjl/Demo.git`

-# Using pseudo shell to open `R`
+# Using the pseudo shell to open `R` on farm

 `cd /path/to/Demo`: change to the path of this Repo.
-`srun -p serial --pty --mem 8000 R`: open R console using pseudo shell
+`srun -p serial --pty --mem 8000 R`: open R console using the pseudo shell

 # Tutorial:

-A short tutorial to instruct you how to do RNA-seq in two steps can be found [here](http://rpubs.com/yangjl0930/63347).
+A short tutorial on how to do [RNA-seq in two steps](http://rpubs.com/yangjl0930/63347).